cyberbotics/webots-doc/guide/samples-howto.md

 **Keywords**: Supervisor, contact points, cylinder collisions

 ![cylinder_stack.png](images/samples/cylinder_stack.png) In this example, a stack of cylinders collapses.
-A [Supervisor](../reference/supervisor.md) gets information on the contact points and displays the reaction forces in the `Console`.
+A [Supervisor](../reference/supervisor.md) controller gets information on the contact points and displays the reaction forces in the `Console`.

 ### force\_control.wbt